 In President Obama’s 2014 State of the Union speech, he proposed a new retirement plan called myRA (a play on words for existing IRA plans).
 After an initial trial run, myRA plans are now officially available.

-It’s a government-sponsored plan in which you invest in government bonds.
-Obama’s proposal is trying to target individuals who don’t have access to 401(k) retirement plans at work.
-Though traditional IRA, and Roth IRA plans were already setup for this purpose.
+It’s a government-sponsored plan in which you invest in government bonds for retirement.
+Obama’s proposal is trying to target individuals who don’t have access to 401(k) retirement plans at work, though traditional IRA, and Roth IRA plans were already set up for this purpose.
 So why create this new retirement plan?
 Damned if I know.

-In brief, I don’t recommend you open a MyRA.
+In brief, I don’t recommend you open a myRA.
 There are much better options available.

-If anything, MyRA will hurt the very individuals who need to save for retirement the most.
+If anything, myRA will hurt the very individuals who need to save for retirement the most.
 If your investments aren’t keeping up with inflation then you are losing money in real terms.
 These individuals need to take more risk with their investments, not less.

-My issues with MyRA don’t even go into the semi-conspiracy issues such as this is an entry point for the government to force all retirement plans to invest in government bonds.
+My issues with myRA don’t even go into the semi-conspiracy issues, such as this is an entry point for the government to force all retirement plans to invest in government bonds.

-While the minimum deposits for Betterment are higher than a MyRA, it’s shouldn’t be a issue if you are serious about retirement. $100 a month comes out to $3.33 per day.
+While the minimum deposits for Betterment are higher than a myRA, it’s shouldn’t be a issue if you are serious about retirement. $100 a month comes out to $3.33 per day.
 If you cannot figure out how to reduce that amount of expenses in your life, you have bigger issues to tend to.
 You should be focusing on how to generate more income.